 Often, people who suffer from knee pain have poor ankle mobility.
-As such when they try to front squat and dorsiflex that ankle, it can cause issues at the knee joint.
+Trying to front squat and dorsiflex that ankle can cause issues at the knee joint.

 To box squat effectively, exaggerate sitting back.
-The goal should be to keep the tibia as vertical as possible, which will reduce stress on the patellofemoral joint.
+The goal should be to keep the tibia as vertical as possible, reducing stress on the patellofemoral joint.

 Another benefit you’ll receive from box squatting is developing the glutes and hamstrings to a high degree.
-Front squats are great for a lot of reasons, but I have yet to see a client or athlete whose hamstrings are “too strong.”
+Front squats are great for many reasons, but I have yet to see a client or athlete whose hamstrings are “too strong.”

 I can’t tell you the number of powerlifters I’ve worked with who have shoulder issues when they bench press.

-And it’s not necessarily the bench that’s driving their pain – they have a host of other issues they need to address (t-spine posture, shoulder motion, etc.), but in the interim push-ups are a great alternative that can give them tons of benefits.
+And it’s not necessarily the bench that’s driving their pain – they have a host of other issues they need to address (t-spine posture, shoulder motion, etc.), but in the interim, push-ups are a great alternative that gives them tons of benefits.